 13 WASH. & LEE J. Civil Rts. & Soc.
 Just.
 17-40 (2006)

 Scholarly Commons Citation

 Cole, David, "Reviving the Nixon Doctrine: NSA Spying, the Commander-In-Chief, and Excutive Power in the War on Terror" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 405.
+405.